 Keep stirring every 30 minutes or so through each of the stages.
-It will be difficult (or even near impossible) to stir through the taffy stage.
+It will be difficult to stir through the taffy stage.
 Do the best you can.
 The potato masher will help break the taffy up.
-Then, just when you think it's never going to finish, it will start to get creamy and move into the Vaseline stage, getting more translucent.Continue to 5 of 10 below.
+Just when you think the soap will never finish cooking, it will become creamy and move into the translucent petroleum jelly stage.

-Turn the heat off on the crock pot.
-Put the lid on and wait.
+- Turn the heat off on the slow cooker.
+Put the lid on and wait for about an hour.

 Neutralize the Liquid Soap

 After the soap paste has completely dissolved in the water, it's time to neutralize the soap and add your fragrance.
-Turn... the crock pot back on and bring the mixture back up to 180 degrees or so.
+Take the following steps:

-In a separate container, mix the neutralizing solution.
-You can make either a 20% boric acid solution or a 33% Borax (20 Mule Team) solution.
-For the boric acid, take 8 oz. of boiling water and add 2 oz. boric acid.
-For the Borax, use 3 oz.
-Borax in 6 oz. of boiling water.
-It's important to stir very well and make sure that it stays very hot.
-As this mixture cools, the Borax or boric acid will start to precipitate out of the mixture and it won't mix into your soap!
+- In a separate container, mix the neutralizing solution.
+You can make either a 20 percent solution of boric acid or a 33 percent solution of 20 Mule Team Borax.
+For the boric acid, take 8 ounces of boiling water and add 2 ounces of boric acid.
+For the Borax, use 3 ounces Borax in 6 ounces of boiling water.
+It's important to stir well and make sure that the mixture stays hot.
+As this mixture cools, the Borax or boric acid will start to precipitate out of the mixture and it won't mix into your soap.

-Add about 3/4 oz. of neutralizer for every pound of soap paste (just the paste, not the added water.)
-So, for this recipe which has about 2.8 lb. of paste, add 2 oz.
-(2.13 rounded down to 2) of neutralizer solution.
-Too much neutralizer (especially the boric acid solution) can cause cloudiness, so it's best to round down and err on the conservative side.
+- Add about 3/4 of an ounce of neutralizer for every pound of soap paste (just the paste, not the added water.)
+For this recipe, which has about 2.8 pounds of paste, add 2 ounces of neutralizer solution.
+Using too much neutralizer (especially the boric acid solution) can cause cloudiness, so it's best to round down how much neutralizer you add by erring on the conservative side.

-Let the soap cool and pour it into large bottles or jars.
-Put them aside in a cool place and just let it rest.
+It's time to let the soap cool.
+Pour the soap into large bottles or jars.
+Put the bottles or jars aside in a cool place to let the soap rest.
 During this resting phase, the insoluble particles should settle to the bottom and any minor cloudiness caused by insoluble particles in the oils or added fragrance oils should clear up.
-It will need to settle for one week.
-When you are pouring your soap into their final bottles or tubes, be careful not to disturb the settled solids, or you'll have to let them settle out again.Continue to 10 of 10 below.
+The soap will need to settle for one week.
+When you are pouring your soap into their final bottles or tubes, be extra careful not to disturb the settled solids.

 Enjoy Your Homemade Liquid Soap

-That's it!
-If you've made it this far, you've entered the world of liquid soap making.
+Congratulations, you've entered the advanced world of liquid soap making.
 There are nearly as many recipes and variations with liquid soaps as there are with bar soaps.
-Different oils and slightly different techniques will all give a different final product, ranging from a light liquid hand soap to shampoo to a shower gel.
+Though there are no preservatives, homemade liquid soap potentially has a longer shelf life than bar soap because of the difference in oil content.
+However, different oils and techniques will result in varying products, from liquid soap to shampoo to shower gel.